INTERVIEW

 • Standardised Test Scores: Certified copies of your GAMSAT or MCAT results.

-• Portfolios/Supplementary Forms: If required by the program.
+• Supplementary Forms: If required by the program.

 • Additional Documents: As outlined in the international application form.